-1. Plaintiffs seek to hold the City of Denver and the City of Aurora and certain individual officers accountable for repeated violations of constitutional rights during mass protests in late May and early June and to force the City of Denver and the City of Aurora to abandon their policy, practice, or custom of allowing police officers to use so-called "less-lethal" weapons and tactics to suppress, deter, or injure individuals and organizations that exercise their First Amendment rights.
-Denver and Aurora's actions, while unconstitutional in any context, are even more pernicious here because the use of excessive force has specifically targeted peaceful demonstrators who assembled to protest police violence and brutality, including in particular police brutality that disproportionately targets African Americans.
-Plaintiffs demand that Denver and Aurora and their police departments accept and act in accordance with the principle that Black lives matter equally in our society and stop using indiscriminate or unlawfully targeted force against peaceful protesters exercising their First Amendment rights to assemble, speak, and petition their government for a redress of grievances.
+1. Plaintiffs seek to hold the City accountable for repeated violations of constitutional rights during mass protests in late May and early June and to force it to abandon its policy, practice, or custom of allowing police officers to use so-called "less-lethal" weapons and tactics to suppress, deter, or injure individuals and organizations that exercise their First Amendment rights.
+The City's actions, while unconstitutional in any context, are even more pernicious here because the use of excessive force has specifically targeted peaceful demonstrators who assembled to protest police violence and brutality, including in particular police brutality that disproportionately targets African Americans.
+Plaintiffs demand that the City and its police department accept and act in accordance with the principle that Black lives matter equally in our society and stop using indiscriminate or unlawfully targeted force against peaceful protesters exercising their First Amendment rights to assemble, speak, and petition their government for a redress of grievances.

-2. Just after 8:00 PM on May 25, 2020, George Floyd, a 46-year-old Black man, was accused of a non-violent offense and arrested by officers of the Minneapolis Police Department.
+- 2. Just after 8:00 PM on May 25, 2020, George Floyd, a 46-year-old Black man, was accused of a non-violent offense and arrested by officers of the Minneapolis Police Department.
 During the course of his arrest, Mr. Floyd was handcuffed and fell to the pavement.
 Less than ten minutes after the police arrived, one of the four police officers who arrested Mr. Floyd placed his knee and the weight of his body on Mr. Floyd's neck as Mr. Floyd lay on the ground.
 For eight minutes and forty-six seconds, the officer held his knee on Mr. Floyd's neck.
-As Mr. Floyd placed for his life, three more officers either held his legs or stood by and watched while he died.
-Among Mr. Floyd's final words were "please, please, please, I can't breathe."

-3. These words echo the final words spoken by Eric Garner.
-Eric Garner was killed in 2014 after a New York police officer put Mr. Garner in a chokehold during an arrest for a non-violent offense.

-4. More recently, Breonna Taylor, a Black woman, was shot eight times and killed on March 13, 2020, by three plainclothes officers in Louisville, Kentucky, who entered her home in the middle of the night to execute a no-knock warrant.
+As Mr. Floyd pleaded for his life, three more officers either held his legs or stood by and watched while he died.
+Among Mr. Floyd's final words were "please, please, please, I can't breathe." - 3.
+These words echo the final words spoken by Eric Garner.
+Eric Garner was killed in 2014 after a New York police officer put Mr. Garner in a chokehold during an arrest for a non-violent offense. - 4.
+More recently, Breonna Taylor, a Black woman, was shot eight times and killed on March 13, 2020, by three plainclothes officers in Louisville, Kentucky, who entered her home in the middle of the night to execute a no-knock warrant.